polterguy/polterguy.github.io/tutorials/database/index.md

-Notice how the above doesn't explicitly provide any SQL, but as it's being executed towards your database adapter, its result becomes the same as the first handcoded SQL version.
+Notice how the above doesn't explicitly provide any SQL, but as it's being executed towards your database adapter, its result becomes the same as the handcoded SQL version above.

 You can also restrict what columns you wish to return, such as the following illustrates.

 ```
 mysql.connect:sakila